 We will also continue to support charities to get the resources and guidance they need in the ways that work best for them.
-Our website is a key source of information for charities, and we will make improvements to the website to make it easier for charities to find the information they need.
+Our website is a key source of information for charities and we will make improvements on the website to make it easier for charities to find the information they need.
 Ensuring that our resources and communication channels meet the diverse needs of the charitable sector will also be a focus.
-For this, we will look at expanding the support we offer to Pacific and ethnic charities and continue to develop simple resources to support financial literacy and reporting in the smallest charities.
+For this, we will look at expanding the support we offer to charities supporting Pacific and ethnic communities.
+We will also continue to develop simple resources to support financial literacy and reporting in the smallest charities.